-A general election was held on November 4, 2014, at which more than 55% of the persons voting on the Proposition voted to authorize the issuance of \$15,000,000 of General Obligation Bonds of the District to finance real property and improvements to be used in the public education operations of the District.
+General elections were held on November 4, 2014 and November 6, 2018, at which more than 55% of the persons voting on the propositions voted to authorize the issuance of \$15,000,000 and \$15,000,000, respectively, of General Obligation Bonds of the District to finance real property and improvements to be used in the public education operations of the District.

-B. Arbitrage
+b.
+Arbitrage

 As part of tax laws surrounding Tax-Exempt Bonds, investment earnings, with certain adjustments, on unexpended Bond proceeds are limited to the interest rate paid on the Bond debt.
 Arbitrage (i.e. excess investment earnings) is required to be rebated to the federal government every five years for as long as the Bonds are outstanding.
-At June 30, 2018, no arbitrage liability was deemed necessary.
+At June 30, 2020, no arbitrage liability was deemed necessary.